Mission and Values

 Community

-Through our education and service, we work within our local, regional and global community to make a positive impact.
-We work with other like-minded groups, organizations, companies, and individuals to provide both strength of community and of unified support.
+Through our education and service, we work within our local, regional, and global community to make a positive impact.
+We work with other like-minded groups, organizations, companies, and individuals to provide both strength of community and unified support.
 Support and service to community is of paramount importance to achieve change at a grassroots level and is one of the greatest contributions any of us can make to this world.

 Action

 Only through action can we achieve change and confront exploitation.
-Education, campaigns targeting abuse, volunteering, and support of others are all necessary and is the practice of what NARN advocates.
+Education, campaigns targeting abuse, volunteering, and support of others are all necessary and the practice of what NARN advocates.

 Approach